jacobemanuel/embodiment-lab/README.md

 ## Deployment

-Frontend is published via Lovable; Supabase provides the database, auth, and edge functions.
+Frontend is published via the project hosting workflow; Supabase provides the database, auth, and edge functions.

 ## Author